 - Staff in training

-- Clinical teams disproportionately affected by caring for COVID-19 patients.
-Emerging evidence suggests high levels of mental health risk in ICU, Anaesthetics and Theatres teams specifically
+- Clinical teams disproportionately affected by caring for COVID-19 patients, especially if this is not team members’ usual place of work.
+Emerging evidence also suggests high levels of mental health risk in ICU, Anaesthetics and Theatres teams specifically

 - Staff with significant concerns raised through the COVID-19 risk assessment process, including BAME staff and staff with disabilities